Getting Started with Remote Support

 How do I get started?

+The second thing is to make sure devices are enrolled.
 In order to access a device using Remote Support, the device needs to be enrolled with the Admin By Request Secure Remote Access product (see Product Enrollment).

 After the device is enrolled, the settings scope needs to allow Remote Support sessions.